MilesRigby/odin-calculator/README.md

 After clicking the equals button, clicking a numeral will automatically clear the display before continuing.

-The project instructions suggested truncating/rounding values with many decimal places (e.g. 1/3) however I chose not to implement this feature as I prefer the precision of full decimals (as far as JS allows, whic has its own limits).
+The project instructions suggested truncating/rounding values with many decimal places (e.g. 1/3) however I chose not to implement this feature as I prefer the precision of full decimals (as far as JS allows, which has its own limits).